 We welcome applications from external medical students to join our program for a clerkship - come and work with our residents and attendings and experience our training program first hand! - many current and former residents joined our training program after being favorably impressed as medical students.

-Residents enrolled in our training program are enthusiastic, dedicated, hard working physicians who have to deal with some of the toughest cases referred to our hospitals across the 5 "WWAMI" states.
+Residents enrolled in our training program are enthusiastic, dedicated and hard working physicians who have to deal with some of the toughest cases referred to our hospitals across the 5 "WWAMI" states.
 Consequently our graduating residents are highly sought after by private practice and academic institutions across the country.

 The following graph shows where our graduates go once they leave our program.
 Increasingly our residents are entering fellowship positions and compete favorably for the top positions across the country.

 Residency training at the University of Washington is conducted at the four major affiliated hospitals, University of Washington Medical Center (UWMC), Harborview Medical Center (HMC), Seattle Children's Hospital (SCH) and Veteran’s Affairs Puget Sound Health Care System (VAPSHCS).
-Residents may also undertake subspecialty rotations at local private hospitals including: Deaconess Hospital in Spokane Easter Washington, Virginia Mason (regional anesthesia and ambulatory surgery), Evergreen (obstetric anesthesia) and Northwest (cardiac anesthesia).
+Residents may also undertake subspecialty rotations at local private hospitals including: Virginia Mason (regional anesthesia and ambulatory surgery), Swedish Medical Center (obstetric anesthesia), Evergreen hospital (obstetric anesthesia) and Northwest hospital (cardiac anesthesia).

 Our training program adheres strictly to the program requirements defined by the Accreditation Council for Graduate Medical Education.